- Prep time 10 minutes

 For my version, I roasted the tomatoes with a few cloves of garlic, then mashed the roasted tomato pulp with cream and cream alone.
 (Make sure you mash the tomatoes well, so you end up with a fine pulp, not chunks.)
-And then because I couldn’t stop myself, I made a rosemary-and-thyme oil to sprinkle on top. - amanda
+And then because I couldn’t stop myself, I made a rosemary-and-thyme oil to sprinkle on top. —Amanda Hesser

-- Heat the oven to 375 degrees and line a rimmed baking sheet with foil.
-Lay the tomatoes cut-side down.
+- Heat the oven to 375 degrees and line two rimmed baking sheets with foil.
+Lay the tomatoes cut-side up on the baking sheets.
 Add the garlic cloves (with skins on).
 Sprinkle with olive oil and season with salt.
 Roast until the tomatoes are soft and caramelized, about 1 hour.
 Remove from the oven and let cool.

 - Add the ¼ cup olive oil, the rosemary and thyme to a small saucepan and place over low heat.
 Let warm until you begin smelling the herbs, about 10 minutes.
 Remove from the heat and let cool.